 Children Who Need Families

 Although we do not expect to be assigned waiting children from Burundi, adopting a waiting child can be a wonderful option for some families!
-If you are open to a school-aged child, a sibling group with a school-aged child or a child with an identified medical need, you can request a match and be home with your child in under a year.
-Eligibility requirements are generally more flexible, and photos and medical information can be reviewed prior to match.
+If you are open to a school-aged child, a sibling group with a school-aged child, or a child with an identified medical need, you can review waiting child profiles from any WHFC program up until the time you accept a referral from Burundi.
+Most families who request a match are home with their child in under one year.
+Eligibility requirements are generally flexible, and photos and medical information can be reviewed prior to match.
 Adoption subsidies are often available.
 View waiting child profiles.

 Information You Can Expect to Receive

 You will receive photos, a brief social history and complete medical report.
 Medical reports provided typically include test results for HIV, syphilis and Hepatitis B an C. An independent physician may be available for a private evaluation if needed.
 WHFC will provide prospective parents with all available information received on your child, which may be limited.

 We expect most famillies to receive a referral 12-18 months after the date their dossier is submitted to the Central Authority.